joinpursuit/8-0-skill-sharpening-project/readme.md

 ### Run tests individually

-_After choosing a specific file to run,_ you can also specific which test you want to run, specifically.
+_After choosing a specific file to run,_ you can also specify which test you want to run, specifically.
 Add `.only` after either `test` or `describe` for the specific test you'd like to run.

 ```js
 test.only("should return an array of everyone's name who is in the line, in order", () => {